microsoft/MixedRealityToolkit-Unity/Documentation/Architecture/SpatialAwarenessSystemArchitecture.md

 #### void RaiseSurfaceUpdated(uint surfaceId, Vector3 position, Bounds surfaceData, Vector3 normal, GameObject surfaceObject)

-The spatial awareness system will call the IMixedRealitySpatialAwarenessSurfaceFindingHandler.OnSurfacefsUpdated method to indicate an existing planar surface has changed.
+The spatial awareness system will call the IMixedRealitySpatialAwarenessSurfaceFindingHandler.OnSurfaceUpdated method to indicate an existing planar surface has changed.

-#### void RaiseSurfaceDeleted(uint surfaceId)
+#### void RaiseSurfaceRemoved(uint surfaceId)

-The spatial awareness system will call the IMixedRealitySpatialAwarenessSurfaceFindingHandler.OnSurfaceDeleted method to indicate an existing planar surface has been removed.
+The spatial awareness system will call the IMixedRealitySpatialAwarenessSurfaceFindingHandler.OnSurfaceRemoved method to indicate an existing planar surface has been removed.

 #### [MixedRealitySpatialAwarenessPlanarSurfaceDescription](#mixedrealityspatialawarenessplanarsurfacedescription)[] GetSurfaces()